Sitting on the Canadian border didn't insulate St. Albans, Vt., from Confederate attack during the American Civil War.

-Officially Canada remained neutral during the war.
-But Montreal provided a headquarters for Confederate operatives who hatched a number of plots against the Union war effort.
+Officially Canada remained neutral during the conflict.
+But Montreal provided a headquarters for expatriate Confederate soldiers to plot against the Union war effort.

-One ongoing plot involved an effort to cause rioting and insurrection in New England cities, which prompted the Union to post soldiers in Boston.
+One ongoing plot involved an effort to incite rioting and insurrection in New England cities, which prompted the Union to post soldiers in Boston.

-Likewise, Canada played host to Luke Pryor Blackburn, a physician from Kentucky who supported the Confederates.
-Blackburn was a key figure in a plot to infect Boston, Philadelphia and Washington with yellow fever.
+Canada also played host to Luke Pryor Blackburn, a physician from Kentucky who supported the Confederates.

-In the aftermath of the raid, Canada gave shelter to the raiders, declining to prosecute them, and the government returned the money to the raiders that had been recovered by the Vermont posse.
+In the aftermath of the raid, Canada gave shelter to the raiders, declining to prosecute them.
+The Canadian government gave to the raiders the money recovered by the Vermont posse.